AWcoder/MisfitsUnited/README.md

 ## __Section IV - Empire League Rules__ ##
 This is an Empire format dynasty league.
 This means that the league will disband when one owner wins back to back championships and collects the Empire Pot.
 The league may be continued with each owner keeping their existing rosters if 100% of owners agree to keep them and continue.
 Any single owner has the right to require rosters be reset with a new re-draft in order for the league to continue.
 If the league is continued (either keeping rosters or by re-draft) a new empire pot will be formed.

+The winner of a championship will be referred to as the Emperor for the entire next season.
+To prevent collusion with the Emperor (working together to split the empire pot), the Emperor will be limited in the type of trades they can make during the season (see trades section below).

+<br><br>
 ## __Section IV - Rosters__ ##